VZee/CS362-004-U2018/dominion/READM.md

 Introduction:
 This is the README for assignment 3, unit testing.
 There are four unit tests for functions, and four card tests.
-This code is testing buggy code, with a focus on finding where the code fails to execute as expected.
+This code is testing buggy code for the cards, with a focus on finding where the code fails to execute as expected.
+The tests were not written to explicitly find the bugs.

 Makefile:
 This project uses a Makefile.
 To execute, first ensure permissions are set by using chmod +x Makefile.